How to Make Your Own Social Media Graphics

 If you think of the term “graphic design,” it can seem daunting, tough, or laborious.
-But just like an architect (I know, I know, that doesn’t seem any better) there are essential, simple rules to everything.
-Like clean lines, creating the structure for the weight bearing beams, etc (we’ve all seen Fixer Upper, right?)
+But just like an architect (I know, I know, that doesn’t seem much easier) there are essential, simple rules to everything.
+Like clean lines, creating the structure for the weight-bearing beams, etc (we’ve all seen Fixer Upper, right?
+The shiplap!)

-But beyond that, my take on graphic design is along the same lines, it’s about keeping it simple, and making way for the essential elements, which is mainly just the text or the messaging.
-Sometimes the essential messaging is the photo as well, such as if you have photos of food or recipes to share, in which case you’re going to want to make sure the photo shines.
+But beyond that, my take on graphic design is along the same lines, it’s about keeping it simple, and making way for the essential elements, which is the text or the messaging.
+Sometimes this means the photo as well, such as if you have photos of food or recipes to share, in which case you’re going to want to make sure the photo shines.

 But a few (very simple) design rules are:

 Make it eye-catching!
-Use your brand’s look and feel.
+Capture your brand’s look and feel.

-Use your logo or website name at the bottom, because remember, these graphics will be shared!
+Use your logo or website name at the bottom, because these graphics will be shared!

 I call these three designs the overlay, the photo, and the solid.
 Check these three out in action below!

-All three of these designs are made from one template with the same text, but the colors and backgrounds shift just slightly.
+All three of these designs were made from one template with the same text, but the colors and backgrounds shifted just slightly.
 Each of these can be created from just one Photoshop or Canva file, or duplicated from the same Adobe Spark file.

 Photoshop: Simply create your different versions by creating and also hiding (by clicking the eyeball icon) different layers to save alternative variations within one Photoshop file.
 One Photoshop file = three JPGs for your lovely, awesome website.
 Less clutter on your desktop.
 (Which is so nice, right?!)